• When You Just Can’t Rally

 • Wishes, Wants, and Secret Fantasies: Surviving the Storm Series

 I wish I could pen an eloquent post, something thought-provoking and inspirational.
 I’ve started thirteen different drafts with thirteen different topics.
 I even downloaded some cool visual aids.
+Keep your home comfortable with dependable ac repair service fishers in.
 But every time I try to finish this blog, my fingers freeze on the keys and all the energy I thought I had to put into some life-changing revelation drains away.
 I wanted to write a beautiful story of the way my family has bonded and pulled together over Kyle’s fight with cancer.
-I wanted to say I’m a servant, a martyr, willing to do anything and everything for my son with an attitude of grace.
-I wanted to say Kyle is…
+I wanted to say I’m a servant, a martyr, willing to do anything and everything for my son…

 • When Life Stops: Surviving the Storm